Last Updated on May 5, 2023

 I first tried House of Prime rib salad at a family dinner in the House of Prime outlets.
 It was the summer of 2019 and my family had decided to take a trip to San Francisco.
 I had heard about this restaurant from friends who said it served amazing food, so I was more than excited to try it out.

 When we got there, the restaurant was busy but not too crowded.
-I had never seen so many options on a menu before – there were dishes from all over the world.
+The menu was simple but full of options, and we were immediately impressed by the selection.

 After much deliberation, my family decided to order a house of prime rib salad as an appetizer.